Cianjur

 The road on which Cianjur is located used to be the main (extremely busy) road from Jakarta to Bandung but was in effect replaced as the main road link between these two main cities when the Jakarta-Bandung tollroad was fully completed in 2005.
 However, due to its low traffic, Cianjur returned as one of the alternative routes for travellers from Jakarta and Bandung.

 History

 Cianjur was founded in 1677, with the first head of the town being R. A. Wiratanudatar I, entitled Dalem Cikundul, as the descendant from the old Sundanese city of Pajajaran.

 By 2007 the city government asked female municipal employees to wear jilbab (hijab).
 It also placed road signs encouraging women to wear jilbab.

 A magnitude 7.0 earthquake struck offshore West Java on September 2, 2009, killing 21 people in Cianjur alone.

 Another 5.6 magnitude earthquake occurred on November 21, 2022, killing 331 and injuring 7,729 others.

 Administrative divisions

-Cianjur district is divided into 11 administrative villages which are as follows:
+Cianjur District is divided into eleven administrative villages which are as follows, with their areas and populations as officially estimated at mid 2024, together with their post codes: